Execute Intents

 Why Thirdfy?

-• No key custody — Agent never holds user keys
+• No key custody: Agent never holds user keys

-• Policy enforcement — Per-agent limits, allowlists
+• Policy enforcement: Per-agent limits and allowlists

 Flow